-One of the keys to your law firm’s success is planning out your long-term strategy and a business plan that will help you achieve your goals.
-It is helpful in this process to spend time crafting a mission statement, identifying who you are as a firm, and clarifying the goals you have in the short and long term.
+One of the keys to your law firm’s success is planning out your long-term strategic roadmap and a business plan that will help you achieve your goals.
+It will take real leadership, and it will require you to spend time crafting a mission statement, identifying who you are as a firm, and clarifying the goals you have in the short and long term.

 As you go through this process, capture your mission statement and craft your business plan so you can say “yes” to several important principles you might recognize from The Small Firm Scorecard:

 - Your vision and values are clear, documented, and shared by all.

 - Your long-term goals are ambitious, important, clear, and shared by all.

 - Everyone at your firm is working on projects and short-term goals that are connected to your long-term goals.

 The most significant elements of these three statements are having a clear vision, having shared company values, and setting meaningful goals for your firm’s future.
 Let’s take a closer look at each of these three and how you can approach them in your strategic planning sessions.